Convert Gigawatt-hour to Joule (GWh to J)

 Formula: 1 GWh = 3.6e+12 J

-By using this conversion factor, you can easily convert any energy from gigawatt-hour to joule with precision.
+By using this conversion factor, you can easily convert any energy measurement from gigawatt-hour unit to joule unit with precision.

 How to Convert GWh to J?